gcmaximus/YCEP23-challenges/missing_steven/README.md

     > The key is **determination**.

-6. Use any tool (such as Cyberchef) to decrypt the flag using the Vigenere cipher and the key "determination" and obtain the flag.
+6. Use any tool (such as Cyberchef) to decrypt the flag using the Vigenere cipher and obtain the flag.

 ## Flag
 ```